 Removes bookmarks that point to pages in the document that have been deleted.

-Removes named destinations that are not being referenced internally from within the PDF document.
-Because this option does not check for links from other PDF files or websites, it does not fit in some workflows.
+Removes named destinations not referenced internally from within the PDF document.
+Because this option doesn't check for links from other PDF files or websites, it doesn't fit in some workflows.

-Converts all end-of-line characters to space characters, which improves Flate compression.
+Converts all the end-of-line characters to spaces, which improves Flate compression.

 Restructures a PDF document for page-at-a-time downloading (byte-serving) from web servers.